authlib/joserfc/docs/security.rst

 Security
 ========

-If you think you have found a potential security vulnerability in ``joserfc``, please email <me@lepture.com> directly.

-.. warning:: Do not file a public issue.
+If you discover a security vulnerability, **do not submit a public issue or patch**.
+Instead, please report it privately through the **GitHub Security** tab.

-Please do not disclose this to anyone else.
-We will retrieve a CVE identifier if necessary and give you full credit under whatever name or alias you provide.
-We will only request an identifier when we have a fix and can publish it in a release.
+Do not share details of the vulnerability with anyone else.
+If necessary, we will obtain a CVE identifier and ensure you receive full credit under the name or alias you provide.
+We will only request a CVE once a fix has been implemented and is ready to be published in a release.

 The Process
 -----------